2020/2021 JCCP Student Innovation Fund

 - On-campus or off-campus sharing events (panels with guests, short films, etc)

-- Example: Hosting a panel of community leaders highlighting the benefits of community service.
+- Example: Hosting a remote panel of community leaders highlighting the benefits of community service.

 Need some ideas?
 Check out last year’s Innovation Fund Reports.